Are Investment Advisors & Broker-Dealers, Fiduciaries?

 That movement "aims to educate Americans about the need for financial professionals to hold themselves to a fiduciary standard."

-, definitively, whether the term is properly spelled "advisors" (according to the FPA) or "advisers" (according to RAND).
+In its proposed rulemaking, I suggest that the SEC also determine, definitively, whether the term is properly spelled "advisors" (according to the FPA) or "advisers" (according to RAND).